n00b69/woa-a52s/guide/nopc.md

 > This guide assumes you have already unlocked your bootloader and are already rooted, if this is not the case, you'll still need a PC to do that.

 ### Flash the modified TWRP
+> If you already have a TWRP installed, you can instead also boot into TWRP and flash the modified TWRP using the **Install** button.
 - Download **Termux** and grant it root access.
 - Download the **modified TWRP** and **patched vbmeta** files and leave them in your download folder in your internal storage.
 - In **Termux** run the below three commands seperately.